www.Plesums.com (logo)

 Medicare application

-If you don't join Medicare in the 7 months when you become eligible (the 3 months before, the three months after, or the month of your 65th birthday), or when an event happens like involuntarily losing your employer-based insurance, then you can join (or switch plans) during an enrollment period at the end of each year.
-You can never be excluded because of age or prior conditions.
-Don't count on being able to make any changes during the year.
+If you don't join Medicare in the 7 months when you become eligible (the 3 months before, the three months after, or the month of your 65th birthday), or when an event happens like involuntarily losing your employer-based insurance, then you can still join (or switch plans) during an enrollment period in the latter part of each year - the dates keep changing, but the last I heard was October 15 through December 7.
+Unlike ordinary insurance, you can never be excluded or charged a higher premium because of age or health conditions.
+Changes are easy during the enrollment period, but don't count on being able to make any changes at other times during the year.

 Medicare Part A - Hospitalization

-Part A is the original medicare, free to practically everyone who has contributed (and contributed and contributed).
+Part A is the original Medicare, free to practically everyone who has contributed (and contributed and contributed).
 It doesn't cover everything, but is pretty good hospitalization insurance.
 If you are receiving social security, this coverage is automatic - otherwise you have to sign up.
+If you are over 65 and still working, or on your spouse's policy, the employer health insurance probably changed to not cover things that are covered by Medicare Part A, since they assume you will take this "free" government benefit.
 It is not long term care insurance, and your deductible is enough that the insurance companies can scare many people into thinking you need a supplementary policy from them.
-The supplements are expensive, and still don't cover everything, so my conclusion was that you should take the small risk of paying the deductible, if you can possibly afford it.
+(You have heard the TV ads - "call to speak to a health insurance advisor."
+That is like saying "come to our used car lot and talk to an auto advisor."
+Both are salesmen.)
+The supplements are expensive, and still don't cover everything, so my conclusion was that you should take the small risk of paying the deductible (For example, when I last checked, a maximum of $1068 per hospital stay), if you can possibly afford it.

 Medicare Part B - Medical coverage

 Part B is not free - it is more like traditional health insurance - basically it pays 80% of the cost of doctor visits and outpatient treatments after you pay the first $135 per year.
-It does not pay for routine physicals (well visits) but by the time you are 65 your doctor will want to see you each year to check on your blood pressure or other ailments and renew your prescriptions ... the concept of a well-visit by that age is ancient history.
-(There is an exception...
-Medicare will pay for a "Welcome to Medicare physical in the first 6 months you are covered by medicare Part B, including a number of screening tests.)
-For most people Part B costs $96.40 per month in 2008.
+The government ads say it even pays for routine physicals (well visits), but the free physical is only talk to the doctor - little or no actual exam.
+Note that by the time you are 65 your doctor will want to see you each year to check on your blood pressure or other ailments and renew your prescriptions ... the concept of a well-visit by that age is ancient history.
+For most people Part B costs about $135 per month, but it is up to $325 higher ($460/month) for those with more income.
+Rather than just looking at the income on your tax return, they also add some retirement income that may bump you to a higher monthly payment.

 If you are on another health insurance plan (such as an employer or retiree plan, or as a family member on someone else's plan) you may be able to stay on that plan without consequences.
-Or you may find (as I did) that it costs more to stay on that other plan than it costs to be covered by Medicare part B. However, if you don't have any coverage (or the plan you are on provides inadequate coverage), when you later want Medicare Part B, your premiums (for the rest of your life) will be 10% higher for each year you didn't have Medicare Part B or other suitable medical coverage.
+Or you may find (as I did) that it costs more to stay on that other plan than it costs to be covered by Medicare part B. However, if you don't have any coverage (or the plan you are on does not provide what the government considers adequate coverage), when you later want Medicare Part B, your premiums (for the rest of your life) will be 10% higher for each year you didn't have Medicare Part B or other suitable medical coverage.
+Generalization: If you have a high deductible health insurance plan with a medical savings account, that isn't good enough to count as coverage.
+If you have a health insurance plan that pays at least part of every doctors visit and test, it probably counts as adequate coverage to avoid a later surcharge to your Medicare premiums.

 You may have both Medicare part B and another plan - the lawyers will figure out which is primary and which is secondary coverage (who actually pays each bill) - Social Security staff will not try to talk you out of other coverages.
-Since (in my case) it cost far more than $96.40 per month for me to be on Jenny's health insurance, I enrolled in Medicare Part B, and dropped the optional coverage on her policy, effective the day before Medicare kicked in.
+Since (in my case) it cost far more for me to be on Jenny's employer health insurance, I enrolled in Medicare Part B, and dropped the optional coverage on her policy, effective the day before Medicare kicked in.
 The Medicare premiums are deducted from your monthly social security check.
 What?
 No social security check?
-OK, they will bill you quarterly.
+OK, an organization called CMS (Center for Medicare Services)will bill you.

 Medigap